jussihi/PUBG-map-hack/README.md

 # Changelog

+* 10.10.2017 Added a barebone map javascript code.
+Problem is that much of it is not originally by me, so I stripped it down to very minimum version.
+If you want to develop it further, please be my guest.

 * 10.10.2017 Added kernel driver code.
 It should work out the box.
 I used VS2015 and its KMDF tools to dev / compile it.

 * 9.10.2017 Added the usermode app barebones.
 It does not work or compile yet.
 I will need to work on it for some more hours first.